berkmancenter/internet_monitor/INDEX_API.md

       ]
     }

 Each indicator contains the original value recorded for a country in a specific source of data (datum_source), e.g., Net Index average download speeds.
-The indicator also contains a weighted, calculated value which compairs the given country with orthers and takes into account factors such as populations & GDPs.
+The indicator also contains a weighted, calculated value which compares the given country with others and takes into account factors such as populations & GDPs.
 For more information on how our index values are calculated, see: [A Hackable Access Index](https://thenetmonitor.org/faq/a-hackable-access-index).

 A country's score is a value between zero and ten.
 It the average of the groups of weighted scores of all the country's indicators in the **Access** category.
 It can be used to rank countries.
 The next section further describes which indicators are used to calculate the score.